SioKCronin/website/content/about.md

 After decades of chronic anxiety stemming from the violence directed towards queer people, Siobhán experienced a life-changing EMDR/Somatic Experiencing process in 2016 that resulted in a profound shift in her consciousness.
-Her life is now dedicated to supporting the emergence of others and reducing suffering.
+Her life is now dedicated to creating the conditions for others to emerge from and dismantle systems of systemic oppression.
 When not leveraging capital to catalyze social change she facilitates movement workshops and meditation retreats drawing inspiration from her training in somatics, bhakti yoga, and trauma release.